scalameta/scalafmt/docs/configuration.md

 ### `indentOperator`

-Normally, breaks in infix operators are indented by 2.
-This group of parameters allows overriding this rule and controls when indentation is _omitted_.
+Normally, the first eligible break _inside_ a chain of infix operators is indented by 2.

+This group of parameters allows overriding which infix operators are eligible and controls when indentation is _omitted_.

 #### `indentOperator.topLevelOnly`

-If true, only top-level infix operators are eligible for to be exempted from the default indentation rule.
+If true, only top-level infix operators are eligible to be exempted from the default indentation rule.

 ```scala mdoc:defaults